Discover Victorian Inn On California’s Lost Coast

 The jewelry store is named after Lowell’s grandfather, Joseph Rose Silva, whose family emigrated from the Portuguese Azore Islands.
 Lowell’s grandmother’s family were also Azorean immigrants.
 Although born here in California, Lowell treasures his Portuguese heritage.
 An original portrait of his grandfather overlooks the beautiful settings of the store.

 Lowell is a graduate gemologist and a certified gemologist appraiser.
 He has spent several years obtaining his formal education from the Gemological Institute of America.
 He holds the highest title achievable in the jewelry industry, that of Certified Gemologist Appraiser, from the American Gem Society (AGS).
 He has a following of regular clients from across the U.S. Lowell’s buying trips around the world have allowed him to collect rare gemstones, unique original designs and many, many friends and fans over the years.
-Lowell is active in leadership positions with the Humboldt County Convention and Visitor’s Bureau, the Humboldt Lodging Alliance, and the council of the California Association of Boutique Breakfast Inns.
+Lowell is active in leadership positions with the Humboldt County Visitor’s Bureau, the Humboldt Lodging Alliance, and the council of the California Association of Boutique Breakfast Inns.

 Jenny is also a student of gemology and her style, insight and grace make selecting a special piece of jewelry a memorable experience.
 The store specializes in custom designs and repairs.